flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

 Including a telemetry library is going to require additional complexity in Flyte setup.
 Similar to the existing support for prometheus, this is not going to be requried for a Flyte deployment.
 Rather, it can be turned on / of on demand.
 Issues in collecting long-running traces at scale are a concern, so at least to begin, integrating always on fine-grainded performance analysis in a production environment is likely in-advisable

 ## 8 Unresolved questions

+- Do we compute overhead on the FlytePropeller or FlyteAdmin side?
+If FlytePropeller means we compute overhead on terminal phases and report a single `overhead-estimate` value in the event.
+Alternatively, FlyteAdmin requires additional complexity for storing a collection of timestamps and logic to compute overhead thereof.

 - What is the most efficient solution for provisioning infrastructure and deploying Flyte?
 The proposed solution to use terraform and helm seems like a logical approach, but there may be unforeseen issues.